insilica/gdc-spark-gitbook/2_tumor_similarity/README.md

   ## Similarity Metrics
   Similarity metrics compare vectors.
 Specifically a similarity metric is a function $$f:R^n \times R^n \rightarrow R$$.
 Similarity metrics generate large values for dissimilar vectors and small values for similar vectors.
-There is a rich literature around similarity metrics {citation for similarity literature | todo} for this example we will use cosine similarity:
+There is rich literature around similarity metrics {citation for similarity literature | todo}.
+We use cosine similarity in this example:

   <center> $$\text{cosineSimilarity}(\vec{A},\vec{B}) = cos(\theta) = \dfrac{\vec{A} \cdot \vec{B}}{\lVert \vec{A} \rVert \lVert \vec{B} \rVert}$$ </center>